exxeleron/enterprise-components/tutorial/Lesson05/README.md

 This lesson expands the system from [Lesson 4](../Lesson04) with two administrative components:
 `authentication/genPass` and `authentication/refreshUFiles`.
 Additionally, `accessPoint`
-configuration with be extended with:
+configuration will be extended with:

 - new users and groups
 - user access restrictions